Turkey Visa and Passport Requirements

 Visas are required by all nationals referred to in the chart above except:

 1. Nationals of Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Lithuania, Luxembourg, Romania, Slovakia, Slovenia and Sweden, who can enter Turkey without a visa for 90 days within a 180-day period.

 2. Nationals of Lativa, who may visit visa-free for 30 days.

 Turkey has introduced an e-Visa scheme allowing nationals of over 90 countries to apply for their visa in advance.
-Nationals in the chart who do require a visa must apply for an e-Visa in advance online at www.evisa.gov.tr/en.
+Nationals in the chart who do require a visa can apply for an e-Visa in advance online at www.evisa.gov.tr/en.
 Kiosks where you can buy visas on arrival are currently still available at Turkish airports if you forget to apply for your e-Visa in advance, but fees are higher, and this option is likely to be phased out soon.

 If you wish to climb Mount Ararat, you will need to apply for a permit for your expedition, in addition to any other types of visa which may be necessary.